Sound familiar?

 use devenv

-), and then automatically build (if needed) and activate your complete ROS 2 development environment!
+With direnv installed and hooked into your shell, simply cd into your project directory. direnv will detect .envrc, ask for permission the first time (direnv allow .), and then automatically build (if needed) and activate your complete ROS 2 development environment!

 Let's see how this setup transforms your daily development workflow: